-- 1. Daniels, J.D. and H. LEE Radesbaugh, International Business-Environment and Operations (New Delhi; Pearson Education) - 2.
-Hill, Charles W.L., International Business-competency in the Global Marketplace (New Delhi: Tata McGraw Hill) - 3.
-Sundaram, Anant K and Steward J Black, The International Business Environment: Text and Cases (New Delhi: Prentice Hall of India) - 4.
-Sharan, V., International Business: Concept, Environment and Strategy (New Delhi, Pearson Education) - 5.
-Beth V. Yarbrough and Robert H. Yarbrough, The World Economy Trade and Finance.
-Thomson Learning.
-Singapore
+1. Daniels, J.D. and H. LEE Radesbaugh, International Business-Environment and Operations (New Delhi; Pearson Education)

+2. Hill, Charles W.L., International Business-competency in the Global Marketplace (New Delhi: Tata McGraw Hill)

+3. Sundaram, Anant K and Steward J Black, The International Business Environment: Text and Cases (New Delhi: Prentice Hall of India)

+4. Sharan, V., International Business: Concept, Environment and Strategy (New Delhi, Pearson Education)

+5. Beth V. Yarbrough and Robert H. Yarbrough, The World Economy - Trade and Finance, Thomson Learning, Singapore

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- Instructions for External Examiner: The question paper shall be divided in two 1. sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each guestion should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.